-- Refine the evidence integration and confidence management model to deal with noisy and heterogeneous data (Section 4). - A new layout for the database that saves the ontologies.
-This is covered in Section 5. - Set up a basic version of Embedded Human Computation (EHC) components, starting with a dedicated Game with a Purpose run on Facebook, see Section 6. - Implement a Web interface to i) control and monitor all ontology learning runs, ii) visualize the result and display evolution aspects on various levels of granularity (Section 7).
+- Refine the evidence integration and confidence management model to deal with noisy and heterogeneous data (Section 4). - We set up a new layout for the database that save the ontologies.
+This is covered in Section 5. - Set up a basic version of Embedded Human Computation (EHC) components, starting with a dedicated Game with a Purpose run on Facebook, see Section 6.
+Furthermore, connect the ontology learning system to the uComp API, which uses services such as CrowdFlower, and monitor the performance of the service. - Implement a Web interface to i) control and monitor all ontology learning runs, ii) visualize the result and display evolution aspects on various levels of granularity (Section 7).

 The outline of this deliverable is as follows: Section 3 gives an overview of the ontology learning system necessary the understand the remainder.
 Section 4 introduces the heterogeneous evidence sources, their integration, and source impact refinement.
-In Section 5 we present the new database layout, which is followed by the initial efforts towards integration of EHC into the ontology learning framework (Section 6).
+In Section 5 we present the new database layout, which is followed by the our efforts towards integration of EHC into the ontology learning framework (Section 6).
+This includes a comparison of the results of human experts vs. crowd workers, and an analysis of large-scale application of crowdsourcing.
 The new Web interface to the system is described in Section 7, whereas Section 8.1 contains information about the optimization of the system, especially of a new method to speed up spreading activation.
-Finally, Section 8.5 concludes the deliverable.